 Transport DC was designed as a pilot program to provide transportation to and from dialysis centers during the first phase of the program implementation and expanded to provide transportation to the same locations as Metro Access within the District of Columbia.

 Transport DC conducted a Pooled Ride Alpha Pilot to match customers volunteering for pooled-rides.
 Volunteers that used the Pooled Ride Alpha Pilot had their $5.00 co-pay waived when they were matched with another customer heading to a similar destination.
 The Pooled Ride Alpha Pilot expired on 12/31/18 and DFHV is analyzing the trip data, while also accepting provider, customer, and stakeholder(s) feedback to develop enhancements for the pooled riding experience for Transport DC customers.

 How will customers be notified in advance of program changes?

 Program updates are announced at regularly scheduled meetings with advocates, riders and providers and by emails, text messages and notices posted on the DFHV website.

 How much does the District spend on Transportation services for people with disabilities and seniors?

 About $71 million combined on MetroAccess, Transport DC, DC Medicaid, and Seabury Connector.

 Where can I find a list of "In-Network" locations?

 In-Network locations and eligible health care facilities can be found by using this link and will be updated regularly.
-To request a medical facility to be added to the In-Network list, please call (202) 645-4435.
+Please call (202) 645-7300.